domenicquirl/comprehensive-rust/src/modules/filesystem.md

 mod garden;
 ```

-This tells rust that the `garden` module content is found at `src/garden.rs`.
+This tells Rust that the `garden` module content is found at `src/garden.rs`.
 Similarly, a `garden::vegetables` module can be found at
 `src/garden/vegetables.rs`.
 If the `garden` module contains multiple modules /
 files itself, the source file for the `garden` module can alternatively be